sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/query-select-ai-agent-views/query-select-ai-agent-views.md

 ```
 Replace _`USER`_ with your user name.

-## Task 1: Create a Procedure to View the Team Processing
+## Task 1: Query the Latest Team Processing Details

-You are building a helper procedure that prints a readable timeline of a conversation: team, agent, task, prompt, and final response.
+You are building a quick debugging query that shows a readable timeline of a conversation: team, agent, task, prompt, and final response.

-Create the team processing procedure and run it.
+Run the following query:
 ```
 <copy>
 WITH latest_team AS (